 Our Kindergarten Homeschool Curriculum

-To keep us on track I’m using the Charlotte Mason Complete Homeschool Planner (for some great insight on how CM compliments classical learning, this books is wonderful!) and our Foundations Guide.
+To keep us on track I’m using the Charlotte Mason Complete Homeschool Planner (for some great insight on how CM compliments classical learning, this book is wonderful!) and our Foundations Guide.
 This helps us stay on target with our classical kindergarten schedule.

 We are still incorporating lots of free play.
 Mr. T is loving the new Pattern Blocks set we have.
 Mr. F has just discovered the Beginner version.
 I love this early start to using logic to solve puzzles.
 We will be beginning Chess this year with Color My Chess World and No Stress Chess.
 Both my boys love games and Mr. T is a huge lover of analytics and strategy.
 I adore that our Classical Conversations base still allows us plenty of time for interest-led learning!